Swiss player Chris Sturny with his Billet family, Angie and Scott Wyman

-The Pittsburgh Vengeance Junior team is entering their first season in the United States Premier Hockey League Premier Division (USPHL.com), which is the premier Tier 3 junior hockey league on the East Coast.
+The Pittsburgh Vengeance Junior team is entering their second season in the United States Premier Hockey League Premier Division (USPHL.com), which is the premier Tier 3 junior hockey league on the East Coast.
+We are also fielding a second junior team at the USPHL Elite level.
 We believe this move puts our players under the right eyes for advancing up the hockey ladder.
 Located in Pittsburgh, PA, the Alpha Ice Complex is the home facility for our teams.

 The role of a host family is instrumental in providing a complete junior hockey experience for these young hockey players.
 Our players are here in search of their dream to play hockey at the collegiate and professional level.
 This is not possible without the support and generosity of our host families.
 Host families provide structure, authority and become an extended family for these young players, thus providing an ideal environment for them to remain focused and compelled to achieve.